xarial/xcad/docs/changelog/index.md

 Breaking change is marked with &#x26A0; symbol

+## 0.7.2

+* &#x26A0; IXDocument::DeserializeObject changed to use generic parameter to specify return type
+* Fixed the IXDocumentRepository::Active error

 ## 0.7.1 - June 8, 2021

 * &#x26A0; IXDocument3D::CalculateBoundingBox is replaced with IXDocument3D::PreCreateBoundingBox